-The Federal Forest Restoration Program (FFRP) was created to accelerate the pace, scale and quality of forest restoration in Oregon's federal forests.
-The FFRP seeks to increase the resilience and vitality of federal forests and rural communities and to support and leverage collaborative efforts and regional economies.
+The Federal Forest Restoration (FFR) Program was created to accelerate the pace, scale and quality of forest restoration in Oregon's federal forests.
+The FFR Program seeks to increase the resilience and vitality of federal forests and rural communities and to support and leverage collaborative efforts and regional economies.
 Forest restoration reduces the risks of high severity fire to forest ecosystems and our communities; recovers degraded habitat for fish and wildlife; and creates employment opportunities in rural communities.
-Through the FFRP, the state provides support and resources to increase capacity for federal forest restoration across Oregon.
+Through the FFR Program, the state provides support and resources to increase capacity for federal forest restoration across Oregon.

 The Technical Assistance and Science Support (TASS) program funds partnership projects between collaboratives and external technical assistance/science support providers to expand the capacity of local collaborative groups to increase the pace, scale and quality of restoration.

 2023-25 Biennium TASS Call for Projects

 - Fire history and stand development studies that provide site-specific information on resilient stand structure and composition